david-legend/python-algorithms/EPI_prep/src/binary_search_trees/README.md

 ## Questions

-In this section we will solve common binary search tree questions that will help you understand the data structure very well.
-This will in turn give you the ability to solve other binary search questions
+In this section we will solve common binary search tree questions that will help us understand the data structure very well.
+This will in turn give us the ability to solve other binary search tree questions

 - [Search Binary Tree](0_search_bst/search_bst.py)
 - [Check If Binary Search Tree Satisfies BST Property](1_check_if_bst_satisfies_bst_property/is_bst.py)